 In the Japanese convention a surname comes before a given name, so that Satomi Yoshizane would be ‘Yoshizane Satomi‘ in the typical western convention.
 The fact is known to more and more people worldwide, especially to those either interested in or familiar with Japanese culture, so in this blog I put faith in the reader’s intellect and keep the order as in the original.
 Having said that, every master was once a beginner and the custom probably doesn’t come to many of you naturally, so as a precaution to avoid confusion surnames, wherever appropriate, are emphasized in bold letters.
 Though somewhat hesitantly, I chose this unconventional but smarter looking method over the more conventional but rather unsightly CAPITALIZATION.

 As an additional note related to this story, before Japan adopted the westernized law which limits Japanese people’s names to a single surname and a single given name, it was not uncommon to use multiple names and/or titles.
-A samurai baby typically was given a child name which he will discard for another in his coming of age.
+Typically a baby born to a samurai household is given a child name which he will discard for another in his coming of age.
 Thus Inue Shibei, one of our eight dogs was born Inue Shinhei Yukimune and was normally called Daihachi as a child but was later named Inue Shinbei Masashi.
-Princess Fuse’s father Yoshizane’s full name is Satomi Jibu-no-Taifu Yoshizane Ason, in which Satomi is his surname, ‘Jibu-no-Taifu’ his title, Yoshizane (sometimes Yoshisane) his given name and ‘Ason’ something between a family name and a title in my understanding.
-He is also called Matataro by his father in their final battle together.
+Princess Fuse’s father Yoshizane’s full name is Satomi Jibu-no-Taifu Yoshizane Ason, in which Satomi is his surname, ‘Jibu-no-Taifu’ his title, Yoshizane his given name and ‘Ason’ something between a family name and a title in my understanding.
+He is also called Matataro by his father in an episode.

 Before the adaptation of the western calendar every Japanese person got one year older at New Year.
 On top of that zeros – the great Indian invention – were yet to be introduced, so that a baby was born a year old and at its first New Year it became two.
 This means if Kyokutei Bakin says in the original text Fuse-hime (Princess Fuse) was only 16, she could be anywhere between 14 and (almost) 16 in our modern count.
 Because I believe people used to mentally grow up faster and assume social responsibilities earlier in age in Bakin’s time and because there is no way of knowing the characters’ age according to the modern system, I used the original counts without any modernization.

 Because the original author Kyokutei Bakin wrote his entire story in 7 and 5 metres the text flows like catchy musical chants such as rap and makes great entertainment recited or just makes you want to read aloud.
-At first I thought it’d be a fun challenge to try to do the equivalent in English until it became obvious that I would not complete the work like that in 100 years.
+At first I thought it’d be a fun challenge to try to do the equivalent in English until I realized I would not complete the work in 100 years.

 Bakin also wrote in a what’s commonly called pseudoclassical language, which gave the story an ancient atmosphere.
 I believe this is quite commonly done in modern English fantasy writing too so I tried to follow his steps.